fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 ### File Types ###

-The directory entry allows a file type to be assigned.
+The directory entry includes a file type value.
 Some parts of the system also expect a filename extension to be present.
-The manual notes that changing the filename with the file utilities may result in a mismatch.
+The manual notes that changing the filename with the file utilities may result in a mismatch, so the two aren't tied together.
+(You can see the file types with the "extended listing" command in the Filer.)
 The defined types are:
 ```
  0 untypedfile - used for "untyped" files and volume header entry
  1 xdskfile / .BAD - used to mark physically damaged disk blocks